mmr116/terraform-cloud-azure-vm/README.md

 **Azure Resources**

 An Azure subscription with Service Principal which has 'contributor' level access to an existing Azure Resource Group.

+Ensure the following resources are prepared or defined in your Azure environment:

+Resource Group (resource_group_name)

+Virtual Network (vnet_name)

+Subnet (subnet_name)

+network security groups,

+Azure Key Vault (key_vault_id) with secrets for admin credentials (username and password)

+Availability zones (select Region which has multiple availability zones)

 Azure VNET and subnet information are also required.
 Additionally, an Azure Key Vault (key_vault_id) is required which will store VM's user credentials (username and password) as Key Vault secrets.

 **Terraform Cloud Configuration**